 When someone has a physical injury like a broken leg, or a chronic condition such as diabetes, nobody says, “Wow, she is so physical.”
 But “mental” has been a pejorative term—until now.

-We’re taking back the word and putting it front and center.
+Mental takes back the word and puts it front and center.
 One in five people has a mental health condition—and that’s just counting those with a diagnosis.
 We’ve all got mental pains.
 Being mental is normal.
-I believe that one of the best ways to de-stigmatize mental health is to talk about it normally.
+Amy believes that one of the best ways to de-stigmatize mental health is to talk about it normally.

 After all, life is bananas.
 Let’s quit pretending it’s not.
 Which brings us to…